 Model Manipulation and Adversarial Attacks

 These model-based attacks can generate biased, inappropriate, or even harmful content, undermining the reliability and trustworthiness of the LLM-powered applications.
-Defending against such attacks requires a deep understanding of the model architectures, training processes, and potential vulnerabilities and the development of robust input validation and model monitoring mechanisms.
+Defending against such attacks requires a deep understanding of the model architectures, training processes, and potential vulnerabilities and developing robust input validation and model monitoring mechanisms.

 Malicious Content Generation